idibidiart/graffalo/README.md

 ## Client State

-When we say that we must "derive" client state from server-side app state we mean that we must not be derive app state in the client.
-We should derive state of the client in the mid tier using persisted app state from database or API and deriving and then shaping/projecting app state to client via GraphQL.
-This way we don't end up with domain specific logic in the client.
-This means that every value in the client is derived directly from the server-side app state.

-The Apollo GraphQL client, which we've chosen to use in this architecture, persists query results in a local cache (for the purpose of caching and/or deriving app state in the client for Optimistic and Offline-First UI implementations) The use of forceFetch (bypass cache) in Apollo client can work nicely with Feathers realtime mutation events in that we may set forceFetch each time we receive a mutation event relevant to the route (in addition to when landing on a given route.)
+The Apollo GraphQL client, which we've chosen to use in this architecture, persists query results in a local cache (for the purpose of composing and/or deriving app state in the client for Optimistic and Offline-First UI implementations) To get around this complexity, we use forceFetch to bypass cache and GraphQl Subscriptions to update fetched, dynamic data.

-After loading the data, instead of having to fetch app state from the server continuously to keep client state in sync, which does not scale, Feathers realtime events save the day by telling us only when there has been a change to the data.
+After loading the data, instead of having to fetch app state from the server continuously to keep transient client state in sync, which does not scale, Feathers realtime events save the day by telling us only when there has been a change to the data.
 This means that each route on the client has to listen to those events that relate to it so it can update its data, and when the route comes up again we would fetch again from the server.

 We leave it to the client to decide exactly what part of that area of app state it wants to refresh.
 So if you have e.g. a grid of 100K rows and UI is displaying rows 20-60, we won't care if rows 500-2500 have changed, so we don't need to push that data to the client.
-But we do have to tell the client which rows changed.
+Since GraphQL Subscriptions are dynamically specified by the client this isn't an issue.

 The local state of the component can be used for query params such as the index of the last fetched item in a social status feed, so the status feed component, upon receiving a mutation signal from the server that is relevant to it, can get the latest items (from last index, which is passsed in as query param) We may generalize this pattern to UI components with arbitrary data structures.
 We do this because there is no way for the server to know what was the last state of the status feed on the client without the server becoming stateful and losing horizontal scalability or reliability.

-For complex components like forms, a good pattern is for local component state to be lifted into an auto-generated higher order component (HOC) wrapper so that all client components will be functionally pure and local state management will be in the HOC, clearly separated from the implementation.
+For complex components like forms, a good pattern is for local component state to be lifted into an auto-generated higher order component (HOC) wrapper so that all client components will be functionally pure and local state, e.g. validation state, will be in the HOC.

-So while app state is not derived on the client things are different when it comes to client state:
+So while app state is not composed and/or derived on the client things are different when it comes to transient client state:

-1. For client components that issue GraphQL mutations, we should keep transient state of the resource(s) being mutated in a local route-centric store, where each route has its store that can be passed into the next route upon route transition to seed initial state from current route, until the transient state is committed to the server.
+1. For transactions that involve a sequence of multiple routes/screens, we should keep transient client state in a route-centric store in the UI, where each route has its own store that can be passed into the next route upon route transition to seed initial state of that route, until the transaction has been committed via a GraphQL mutation.
 A good example is a multi-step food ordering UI, where you select your pizza crust then the toppings then the sides etc. The idea is that we should be able to go back and pick a burger instead if a pizza and not end up with an inconsistent state having a burger with peperoni for topping.

-2. Each route has a main container component associated with it and it's that component that does initial route hydration (and keeping in sync with server via server mutation events) but each sub-component of the route can launch it's own mutations and other sub-components in the route will just react to server mutation events if their data did change due to a mutation launched by that sub-component, or due to a mutation from another user involving a shared resource that the sub-component depends on for its state.
-This means that all components have to state their dependencies (statically) and the sync-ing happens with server mutation events.
+2. Each route has a main container component associated with it and it's that component that should do the initial route hydration (and keeping in sync with server via GraphQL Subscriptions) and forward the data via props to sub-component of the route.
+However, each sub-component can launch its own queries and mutations and update itself and any children, with other sub-components in the route reacting to GraphQL subscription events when any of their data depenencies on the server change.
+This means that all components have to specify their data dependencies dynamically after initial route rendering and the sync-ing happens via GraphQL Subscriptions.

-3. For client-only state (i.e. any state that is not part of 'app state', e.g animation and client side validation) we should keep that state in the local state of the HOC wrapper.
+3. For client-only state (i.e. any state that is not part of 'app state', e.g animation and client side validation) we should keep that state in the local state of the component or in that of the HOC.

 ## Horizontal & Vertical Scaling